watermelontools/watermelon/README.md

 yarn dev
 ```

 You will need some env vars.
+Get them from Slack and Airtable.